 I chose this trip because I had visited Germany 2 years ago and loved it and wanted to return.
 I had not traveled in France at all and thought the ExperiencePlus! bicycling trip might provide a little of both cultures– and so it did!

-This was my first bicycling trip and I thought I could comfortably do a 201 level, but decided on a mix of 201 and 301, as I thought it would make the terrain more interesting.
-I also hoped the trip would attract cyclists at the 301 level, as I hoped I could learn from them.
+This was my first bicycling trip and I thought I could comfortably do a level 2, but decided on a mix of 2 and 3, as I thought it would make the terrain more interesting.
+I also hoped the trip would attract cyclists at the level 3, as I hoped I could learn from them.

 First, the cycling: I loved the myriad of bike trails and small roads.
 One morning I am riding on a paved trail along rows of corn, and in the afternoon I am riding along a creek, and then I’m on a half-gravel road in a forest, and I end the day on a vineyard road.
 Another day I am cycling along a canal, and yet another day finds me on a road passing by hops on vines, and then on pathways through rows of blueberry bushes.
 There were also mountains that some in our group chose to ride; I decided these were beyond my ability and used the support van.
 However, I liked the smaller, twisty roads that took us into small towns.
 I marveled that we rarely encountered a busy thoroughfare.